barumau/pandunia/eng/index.md

 – Hello, world!

-Welcome to learn about Pandunia, the helping language for international interaction and friendship.
+Welcome to learn about Pandunia, an interesting constructed language.

 ![](http://www.pandunia.info/grafe/halo_dunia.png "sal dunia!")
 <small>Image designed by [Freepik](http://www.freepik.com)</small>

 ## What is Pandunia?

-**Pandunia** is a simple language that helps people to talk with each other when they don't have any other language in common.
+Pandunia is a **multicultural constructed language** that is spoken by a small number of people currently.
+It is **not** an international auxiliary language – yet! – because there are not enough speakers to qualify it as one.

+Pandunia can be used for:

+-   getting to know multicultural international words
+-   learning scientific vocabulary
+-   talking with a small group of like-minded people
+-   challenging your mind
+-   creating art, like poetry and music
+-   fun and personal things, like keeping a diary
+-   dreaming of a better world, where all people are equal

-All words in Pandunia are international.
+All words in Pandunia are international in some part of the world.
-The basic words are similar to English and the rest come from other important languages, including French, Spanish, Japanese, Chinese, Russian, Arabic, Hindi and Swahili.
+They come from widely spoken languages, including English, French, Spanish, Japanese, Chinese, Russian, Arabic, Hindi and Swahili, only to mention a few.

-Pandunia is compatible with English on a basic level.
-So you can use Pandunia already now everywhere in the world where English is understood to get a hotel room, to order a taxi, to buy souvenirs and to do many other things.

 Pandunia is regular and simple.
 Therefore it can be learned much easier and faster than English and other national languages.